 Although EVs have positive environmental benefits, the industry also faces issues.
 For example, the conditions under which necessary battery components—such as cobalt and lithium—are mined are problematic.
 Additionally, the recycling of lithium-ion batteries has yet to be efficiently resolved.

-How EVs help you save money over time compared to traditional vehicles
+Do EVs save money over time compared to gas vehicles?

 “EVs can significantly reduce your fuel expenses,” says Rob Dillan, co-founder of EVhype.
 “On average, charging an EV costs about half as much as fueling a traditional gasoline vehicle.”